 Finally, throughout my internship journey, I was able to see a variety of operational departments and gain knowledge of the importance of member service at Honor.

-Today, I have worked for Honor for nearly a year and a half as the Connect Center Manager, a position I was able to begin just two weeks after college graduation.
-Through this position, I’ve been able to leverage the teammates I’ve met along the way to answer any questions that have arisen.
+I then began my role as Kalamazoo Connect Center Manager, a position I was able to begin just two weeks after college graduation.
+Through this position, I was able to leverage the teammates I’ve met along the way to answer any questions that have arisen.

 Come Be Part Of It

 While a career change can seem drastic, it may be just what you need to start the new year to help you meet your goals and improve your overall life!

 Read about Macy’s journey from an intern, to teller, and finally a Marketing Brand Specialist.